-- ➤ Awards for up to \$1.2M for projects lasting up to 3 years. - > Approximately 15-20 projects to be supported.
+Strategies projects with funding up to \$1.2M for projects lasting up to 3 years.

-SPrEaD (Successful Project Expansion and Dissemination) projects that support the wider and broader dissemination and examination of innovative strategies.

-- > Awards for up to \$2M for projects lasting 3-5 years. - > Approximately 5-10 projects to be supported.
+SPrEaD (Successful Project Expansion and Dissemination) projects with funding up to \$2M for projects lasting 3-5 years.

 Projects must align with one or more of the guiding questions listed in the solicitation.